 "Do what you love, and love what you do."

-You've seen it on T-shirts, but it not just a catchphrase.
-It is the secret to your success.
+You've seen it on T-shirts, but it is not just a catchphrase.
+It is the secret to success.
 If you do what you love, your play will be your work, and you will be great at it.

 As a journalism teacher, I am here to help students tell stories, explore the communities around them and cover them completely.

 My classes write, edit, create content and publish books.
 Everything we do can prepare us to do what we love.
 These are things I love to do.
 If they excite you, too, maybe we should talk.
 I love to: